 How Technology Can Help You Sleep Better

-Getting the sleep you need is important to your overall health.
-If you find yourself needing a little help to fall asleep or stay asleep throughout the night, you may benefit from using smart technology and sleep devices.
-These devices are designed to improve your sleep experience and incorporating them into your bedtime routine may provide solutions to your sleep challenges.
-These are some of the products you may want to consider.
+Getting the sleep you need is important to your health and feeling well during the day.
+If you find yourself wanting something more to help you fall asleep or stay asleep, you may benefit from using smart technology and sleep devices.
+These tools are designed to help improve your sleep experience, so adding them to your bedtime (or daytime!) routine may provide solutions to your sleep challenges.
+Here are just a few of the product areas you may want to consider to help you understand your sleep better and improve your comfort in a sleep-friendly space that’s dark, quiet, and cool.

 Sleep Tracker

-There are many different types of sleep trackers offering myriad features.
-These wearable tech devices measure your heart rate, breathing patterns, and body movement to provide feedback that may improve your sleep.
-Depending on the device, you will typically either strap one to your wrist or place it on your nightstand.
+There are many different types of sleep trackers offering a broad range of features.
+These wearable and “nearable” tech devices can measure your heart rate, breathing patterns, and body movement to provide feedback that may improve your sleep.
+Depending on the device, you will typically strap one to your wrist, wear it on your finger, or place it on your nightstand.
 Some trackers can also monitor sleep duration, sleep quality, sleep phases, and environmental factors like room temperature and light exposure.
+Many of these devices or applications give you a “sleep score,” with each one sharing different types of sleep data that make up the score.
+Consider this: the total score can be a high-level view of how well you slept, so think about the healthy sleep behaviors you did (or didn’t!) use before you went to sleep and got that score!

 In addition, some track lifestyle factors that can influence your sleep by allowing you to input information about how much caffeine you drank before bed and whether you are feeling stressed.
 You can sync these gadgets to your phone or computer to track your data.
 Based on the data gathered, sleep trackers can identify patterns in your sleep habits and suggest tips that may improve sleep quantity and quality.
 Some devices even offer expert sleep content to help improve users’ understanding of their sleep.
-As an example, millions of Samsung Health app users will soon receive customized National Sleep Foundation sleep health content on their Galaxy 3 Watches.
+As an example, National Sleep Foundation sleep health education, tips and personal sleep insights are available to millions of Samsung Health app users through their Galaxy products.

 Top of the Bed